sakuttomon/CS416-Sound/README.md

 ## Self Projects

 The following are additional code directories outside of the overall project and portfolio objectives.
-These programs were a result of satisfying my own curiosity and application of concepts that I wanted to experiment with.
+These programs stemmed from a desire to satisfy my own curiosity and apply concepts that I wanted to experiment with.

 - [_`Spectrogram`_](code/spectrogram-fun/)
 - [_`Piano Note to Frequency`_](code/note-to-frequency/)